 P the same for Physics:

-There is a famous theorem which connects conditional probabilities of two events.
-It's named the Bayes' theorem, and the formula is as follows:
+There is a famous theorem that connects conditional probabilities of two events.
+It's named Bayes' theorem, and the formula is as follows:

 P(A|B) = P(B|A) * P(A) / P(B)

 You are able to ask a question: "What is the probability of

 A?".
 This theorem sometimes provides surprising and unintuitive results.
 The most commonly described examples are drug testing and illness detection, which has a lot in common with the relative risk of disease in the population.
 Let's stick to the second one.
 In a group of

 10 of them have a rare disease.
 Everybody had a test, which shows the true result in

 95% of cases.
 So now we want to find the probability of a person being ill if his test result was positive.

 Without thinking, you may predict, by intuition, that the result should be around